awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 If you notice that your volume performance is frequently limited to the baseline level \(due to an empty I/O credit balance\), you should consider switching to a `gp3` volume\.

-For information about using CloudWatch metrics and alarms to monitor your burst bucket balance, see [Monitoring the burst bucket balance for volumes](#monitoring_burstbucket)\.
+For information about using CloudWatch metrics and alarms to monitor your burst bucket balance, see [Monitor the burst bucket balance for volumes](#monitoring_burstbucket)\.

 ### Throughput performance<a name="GP2Throughput"></a>